 - Check out amenities first.
 Make it easy to squeeze in workout time by booking a hotel with a gym or pool.
 If that cozy bed and breakfast doesn’t have the facilities, find out if discounts are offered at a local gym.

 - Scope out the neighborhood.
-Book accommodation near places to get your sweat on.
+Book accommodation near places where you can get your sweat on.
 If you need to run laps before starting your day, make sure there’s a track nearby.
 If you can’t unwind until you hear namaste, stay near a yoga studio.

 - Do it anywhere.
 Bodyweight exercises can be done anywhere and require zero equipment.
-Bust a move in the room to keep fit.
+Bust a move in your hotel room to keep fit.

 - Stash food.
-Ask for a room with a mini-fridge and keep it stocked with yogurt, fruits, and veggies to avoid room service.
+Ask for a room with a mini-fridge and keep it stocked with healthy snacks like fruits, veggies, and nuts to avoid room service.

 - Keep work away.
 It’s a vacation, remember?
 Resist the urge to check work e-mails and focus on having fun.
 It will keep your mind clear and allow you to decompress.

 - Free your mind.
-Meditating for just a few minutes can help relieve anxiety and stress.
+Meditating for just a few minutes each day can help relieve anxiety and stress.
+Bonus points if you can find a beautiful space to do it in.

 - Get the most out of time off.
 Doing activities that you enjoy, keeping your cell phone off, and sharing time with friends and family (or alone time!) ensure that you’ll get the most bang for your buck out of a vacation.